 Your man

-Don’t forget the man in your life – get him in shape, too.
+Don’t forget the man in your life – it takes two to make a baby!

-It takes two to make a baby!
-Around a third of fertility problems are due to the male partner and it’s now known that men who are overweight also have an increased risk of infertility.
+You can both get involved in looking after your health, for conception and beyond.
+Around half of fertility problems are due to the male partner and it’s now known that men who are overweight also have an increased risk of infertility.

 A man with a BMI of 30 or more may be only half as fertile as a man with a BMI within the healthy range (18.5-25kg/m2).
 This also increases the chances of him having sperm with fragmented DNA, which means there’s an increased risk of miscarriage.